The Old House in Rochford was built in 1270, seated on South Street it’s a real gem in the District’s crown and a must see for everyone.

 Tours of the Old House

-Walking tours of Historic Rochford, including tours of the Old House can be arranged through Rochford Town Team - you can contact them using the link in the Related Content section.
+Walking tours of Historic Rochford, including tours of the Old House can be arranged through Rochford Town Team.

 Weddings at the Old House